dodoslavn/domain_blacklist/README.md

 > dig +short @8.8.8.8 000aproxy.on-4.com

 This should return some IP, meaning translation was successful and the domain fully works.
-Now lets test our own DNS:
+Now let's test our own DNS:
 > dig +short @127.0.0.1 000aproxy.on-4.com
 >
 This should return nothing, meaning the blacklist is working.
 You can now start using this DNS in your devices.

-## Uninstal
+## Uninstall
 If you want to get rid of it for whatever reason:
 > rm -rf /etc/unbound/unbound.conf.d/custom_blacklist.conf*